 Policy and Engagement Lead

-Lesley is Policy and Engagement Lead at IEMA with a focus on biodiversity and natural capital.
-Lesley also supports IEMA’s role as Secretariat to the UK Business and Biodiversity Forum, working with businesses to raise the profile of, mainstream, and share good practice in, biodiversity.
-Lesley joined IEMA in December 2021 after 11 years delivering projects, programmes and solutions for business in the field of environmental sustainability for the British Standards Institution (BSI), including ground breaking standards in biodiversity net gain and natural capital.
-Lesley has a qualification in business management (MBA) and climate change management, and mentors environmental students at the University of Westminster.
+Lesley is Policy and Engagement Lead at IEMA with a focus on the rapidly developing area of biodiversity and natural capital.
+On behalf of IEMA, Lesley also supports and is a member of the Steering Group of the UK Business and Biodiversity Forum.
+Lesley has worked in environmental sustainability for 15 years and previously delivered programmes and solutions in sustainability for business at the British Standards Institution, including ground breaking standards in biodiversity net gain and natural capital.
+Lesley has a qualifications in business management (MBA) and climate change management, and mentors environmental students at the University of Westminster.